Skip to content

 Code style

-igir uses ESLint as its linter and style enforcer.
+Igir uses ESLint as its linter and style enforcer.
 Rules have been specifically chosen to increase code consistency, safety, readability, and maintainability.

 All code changes must pass the existing ESLint rules.
 Discussions on adding, removing, and changing ESLint rules should happen outside of pull requests that contain code changes, in their own dedicated pull request or discussion thread (above).